ANDRA Top Fuel

 The nitro-burning 11000+ horse-powered Top Fuel dragsters.
 Top Fuel is the elite Drag Racing category, known as the "Kings of the Sport".
-The dragsters that race within this category are capable of covering a quarter-mile from a standing start in as little as 4.5 seconds.
-They achieve speeds in excess of 530 km/h (330 mph) by the finish line and are the fastest accelerating vehicles on the planet, faster even than a Space Shuttle.
-The energy and sound these incredible machines generate can be felt through the ground and into your body from the grandstand as they thunder down the track, measuring 3.2 on the Richter scale on each pass.
+The dragsters who race within this category are capable of covering a quarter-mile from a standing start in as little as 4.5 seconds.
+They achieve speeds in excess of 530 km/h (330 mph) by the finish line and are the fastest accelerating vehicles on the planet, faster than a Space Shuttle.
+The energy and sound these machines generate can be felt through the ground and into your body from the grandstand as they thunder down the track, measuring 3.2 on the Richter scale on each pass.

-In order to exceed 300 mph in 4.5 seconds, Dragsters must accelerate at an average of over 4G's.
-In order to reach 200 mph well before half-track, the launch acceleration approaches 8G's.
+In order to exceed 300 mph in 4.5 seconds, Dragsters must accelerate at an average of over 4G's. to reach 200 mph well before half-track, the launch acceleration approaches 8G's.
 Each run consumes approximately 100 litres of Nitro Methane.
 Top Fuel Engines turn approximately 540 revolutions from light to light.
 Including burnout, the engine must only survive 900 revolutions under load.